magicleap/developer-portal-docs/docs/releases/release-2023-september/os-release-notes/os-release-notes.md

 ### Fixed Depth Camera Short Range Exposure Control

 The ML C-API for the depth camera had a bug where if the user programmed the camera to run in short range mode with a specific exposure, frames returned by the API could be generated using the wrong exposure value.
-As of Sprint 27, when programming the depth camera to run in short range mode with a specific exposure value, short range frames returned by the API are correctly generated using the programmed exposure.
+As of 1.4.0-dev2, when programming the depth camera to run in short range mode with a specific exposure value, short range frames returned by the API are correctly generated using the programmed exposure.

 ## Known Issues